 In August, 2011, Knox organized an industry meeting in Washington, D.C. to discuss the formation of an association.
 The meeting was a success, and one month later the American Suppressor Association was formed.
 At the end of 2011, Knox left AAC.
 For the next two years, he simultaneously consulted with Etymotic Research, a leading manufacturer of electronic hearing protection devices, and volunteered his time to advocate for suppressors and grow ASA.
 Knox began working full time for ASA in December, 2013, when he assumed the role of Executive Director.
 In July of 2014, as a result of over 3 years of work, hunting with a suppressor became legal in Georgia.

-In over seven years of experience with ASA, Knox has become the country’s leading subject matter expert on suppressors and suppressor related advocacy.
+In over nine years of experience with ASA, Knox has become the country’s leading subject matter expert on suppressors and suppressor related advocacy.
 He has helped draft state and federal legislation, hosted countless suppressor demonstrations for legislators, and has actively lobbied in dozens of states, as well as in Washington, D.C.
 Since ASA’s formation, nearly 40 pro-suppressor laws or regulations have been enacted.

 In his spare time, Knox enjoys hunting (suppressed), shooting (suppressed), traveling, cooking, and all things Atlanta Falcons, Atlanta Braves, and UGA football.
 He is a proud Patron Lifetime Member of the NRA, and an Eagle Scout, but most of all, he is a passionate believer that all law-abiding citizens should be able to buy and use suppressors to help protect their hearing.